Ink Business Preferred® Credit Card review

 on Chase's secure website

-• Three points per $1 spent is available in select business categories ranging from the traditional – travel and shipping – to the more unique – advertising with social media and search engine sites (up to $150,000 spent annually).
+• Earn three points per $1 spent in select business categories ranging from the traditional – travel and shipping – to the more unique – advertising with social media and search engine sites (up to $150,000 spent annually).

 • If the bonus cash-back categories don't really fit your business needs, or you spend above the $150k threshold annually, you may want to look elsewhere for maximum cash back.

-The CardName is recognized among our 2022 Editor's Choice picks for Best Small Business Credit Card, and for good reason.
+The CardName is recognized among our 2024 Editor’s Choice picks for the Best Small Business Credit Cards, and for good reason.

 Though this card has a modest annual fee of AnnualFees, the signup bonus alone well makes up for this small expense, as does its quick points earning potential and impressive redemption offers.
 All elements that should make business owners – even small business owners or those who are self-employed – stand up and take notice.

-New cardholders can earn 100,000 bonus points, worth a whopping $1,250 toward travel when redeemed through Chase Travel, once spending $8,000 in the first three months of card membership.
-Now, we understand that $8,000 is no small spend threshold, but if you plan it right, and open an account right before making some bigger business purchases, it's doable and absolutely worth it in the long run.
-A bonus of worth $1,250 in travel is nothing to overlook.
+New cardholders can earn 90,000 bonus points, worth a whopping $1,125 toward travel when redeemed through Chase Travel℠, once spending $8,000 in the first three months of card membership.
+Now, we understand that $8,000 is no small spend threshold, but if you plan it right, and open an account right before making some bigger business purchases, it’s doable and absolutely worth it in the long run.
+A bonus of worth $1,125 in travel is nothing to overlook.
 Especially for a card with such a comparably low annual fee.
-And that bonus is in addition to three points for every $1 spent on travel and other select purchases (more on those below) and one point for every $1 spent on everything else.
+And that bonus is in addition to three points earned for every $1 spent on travel and other select purchases (more on those below) and one point for every $1 spent on everything else.

-Points can then be exchanged for cash transfers, gift cards or, for 25% more value, can be redeemed towards airfare, hotels, car rentals and cruises.
-Again, to put that in perspective, 100,000 Chase Travel points are worth up to $1,250 in travel, or $1,000 in cash.
+Points can then be exchanged for cash transfers, gift cards or, for 25% more value, can be redeemed towards airfare, hotels, car rentals and cruises through Chase Travel.
+Again, to put that in perspective, 90,000 Chase Travel points are worth up to $1,125 in travel, or $900 in cash.
 Alternatively, points can be transferred to participating travel programs at a full one-to-one value, meaning one Chase Travel point equals one partner point or mile.

 • Three points for every $1 spent on travel and other select purchases